 Fuelchief stock an array of compliant farm related products.
 Check these out here.

-The Fuelchief Fortis 1,000L stationary tank combines strength and security when it comes to its fuel storage capacity.
+The Sebco 1,000L diesel stationary tank (ideal as a Fuelchief compliant farm tank) combines strength and security when it comes to its fuel storage capacity.
 Made from industrial materials, this user-friendly tank is perfect for your diesel fuel storage requirements.

-The Fuelchief Fortis 1,500L stationary tank combines strength and security when it comes to its fuel storage capacity.
+The Sebco 1,500L compliant stationary tank (ideal for farms) combines strength and security when it comes to its fuel storage capacity.
 Made from industrial materials, this user-friendly tank is perfect for your diesel fuel storage requirements.
+It also passes as a Fuelchief compliant farm tank ideal for the agri industry.

 Utecube Express 600L is for the serious user.
 Big machines needing longer run times, therefore the Fuelchief Utecube Express 600L is your go to when it comes to minimising down-time.